DVDPS/AI-PROJECT-LUISS-282491/copia_read.md

 - run `pipenv shell` to activate the virtual environment

 **Notes:**
-as you can see there are two other GitHub repositories linked in the `requirements.txt` file, designated to simplify our work; one (*LLaMA-Factory*) regarding the fine tuning of the LLMs, and the other (*llama.cpp*) regarding the export of the model to a more suitable format - *GGUF*.
+as you can see there are two other GitHub repositories linked in the `requirements.txt` file, designated to simplify our work; one (*LLaMA-Factory*) regarding the fine-tuning of the LLMs, and the other (*llama.cpp*) regarding the export of the model to a more suitable format - *GGUF*.

 **Extra:**
 if you want to get the full experience, we uploaded the model with different formats (*Pytorch, GGUF 8/16-bit LoRA quantized*) on HuggingFace.
 In this way, you could easily run inference on a CPU, exploiting the complete interface provided by services like *LMStudio* (strongly recommended).